 More than just microscopes

 Beyond technology development, the AIC has helped populate the biological imaging field with experts.
 That includes past AIC application scientists who now run their own imaging centers, visiting researchers who have worked with the AIC, and students who attended imaging courses run by the center.
-The AIC has also started a fellowship to train scientists to run imaging centers, a training program that was missing from traditional academic institutions.
+The AIC has also started a fellowship to equip interested scientists with the skills needed for a successful career in imaging.